geersch/nestjs-getting-started/docs/05-authentication.md

 ![JWT Token](./assets/images/swagger-ui-authorize.png)

 If you click on this button you can fill in the JWT token that will be sent along with every request made via the Swagger UI.
-First obtain a token by signing in a user and then copy / paste the obtain token.
-Afterwards you can call the secured car insurance quote endpoints again.
+First, obtain a token by signing in a user and then copy/paste the obtain token.
+Afterward, you can call the secured car insurance quote endpoints again.